 Some bile acid sequestrants are also FDA approved for adolescent patients (10 to 17 years of age).
 Therefore, bile acid sequestrants are one of the few drugs safe for children with heterozygous familial hypercholesterolemia.
 Studies have assessed the use of cholestyramine in children with type II hyperlipoproteinemia (12 g/day), and while most patients had normal cholesterol levels after six months, compliance was often poor.
 Only 55% of children were still on treatment at six years, and 48% after eight years.
 Compliance plays a critical role in this population since this group will likely require lifelong lipid-lowering therapies.

-Bile acid sequestrants are also considered safe to use in pregnant patients with hypercholesterolemia.
+Bile acid sequestrants are also safe to use in pregnant patients with hypercholesterolemia.
 As an off label use, cholestyramine can treat chronic diarrhea due to bile acid malabsorption.
 They can also help with the treatment of pruritus resulting from elevated levels of bile acids and as adjunctive therapy to Graves disease hyperthyroid patients.

 The mechanism by which bile acid sequestrants reduce LDL-C involves malabsorption of bile acids in the intestine, where it forms an insoluble complex that gets excreted in the feces, causing the depletion of bile acids from the enterohepatic circulation.
 Since it is not intestinally digestible, it is biochemically unchanged when passing through the intestines.
 As bile acid levels decrease, more hepatic cholesterol converts to bile acids due to disinhibition of cholesterol 7-alpha hydroxylase, the rate-limiting step in bile acid production; this results in a decrease in hepatic cholesterol and upregulation of hepatic LDL receptors, and consequentially there is a decrease in LDL-C levels.
 Some evidence suggests that bile acid sequestrants also causes an increase in 3-hydroxy-3-methyl glutaryl-coenzyme A, the rate-limited step in hepatic cholesterol synthesis.
 Although cholesterol synthesis increases with bile acid sequestrants use, the plasma cholesterol does not rise due to the shunting of newly formed cholesterol to bile acid synthesis pathways.
 Bile acid sequestrants may also have a role in reducing inflammation.
 One study found that colesevelam HCL monotherapy (3.75 g/day for six weeks) lowered high sensitivity-C reactive protein by 15.9% in a double-blind, placebo-controlled study.

 Bile acid sequestrants are administered orally as a prepared suspension or tablets, preferably at mealtime.
 It is recommended to be taken at various times during the day, depending on the resin and dosage form.
 The three that are available are cholestyramine, colestipol, and colesevelam; maximum doses are 24, 20, and 3.75g, respectively.
 For cholestyramine, 4 g 1 to 2 times/day is desirable to lower LDL-C. Twice daily dosing is the recommendation, but it can be used up to 6 times daily.
 Colestipol can be used as 2 g tablets once or twice daily and can be increased by 2 g once or twice daily at 1 to 2-month intervals.
 Both cholestyramine and colestipol are powders mixed with water or juice.
-Colesevelam can be used orally 3.75 g/day in 1 or 2 divided doses for diarrhea associated with bile acid malabsorption, hyperlipidemia, and/or T2DM.
+Colesevelam oral dosing is 3.75 g/day in 1 or 2 divided doses for diarrhea associated with bile acid malabsorption, hyperlipidemia, and/or T2DM.
 The FDA recently approved a form of colesevelam as a chewable bar intended for administration with meals.
 To minimize side effects, they should be started at the lowest dose and titrated up gradually.
 Also, increasing fiber in the diet, such as bran and psyllium husk, can help with compliance.
 However, there tends to be poor compliance with large doses of bile acid sequestrants making bile acid sequestrants greater than 15 g two times daily ineffective.
 If resin treatment gets discontinued, cholesterol levels return to pretreatment levels in approximately one month.

 Since bile acid sequestrants are not absorbed in the gastrointestinal tract, they have limited systemic side effects.
 Some of the most common adverse effects are gastrointestinal, including constipation, stomach pain, bloating, vomiting, heartburn, loss of appetite, indigestion, and upset stomach.
 One of the most common side effects is constipation (10% in those taking colestipol and 28% in those taking cholestyramine).
 These side effects occur more commonly in those taking larger doses and in older patients (older than 65 years).
 They can exacerbate peptic ulcer disease and hemorrhoids.
 Cholestyramine use requires caution in renally impaired patients as it can cause hyperchloremia acidosis, especially at higher doses.
 Some report a wide array of adverse effects including edema, syncope, dizziness, drowsiness, headaches, neuralgia, paresthesia, skin rashes, irritation, weight gain or loss, abdominal pain, biliary colic, constipation, dental discoloration, diarrhea, steatorrhea, abnormal hepatic function test, anemia, adenopathy, dyspnea, or wheezing, less than 1 in 1000 patients on colestipol have hypersensitivity including urticaria or dermatitis.
 Asthma-like symptoms were not observed with colestipol but can occur with cholestyramine.
-Resin therapy has been reported to produce transient and modest increases in serum transaminases and alkaline phosphatase.
+Resin therapy has reportedly produced transient and modest increases in serum transaminases and alkaline phosphatase.

-Bile acid sequestrants therapy is not indicated for patients with complete biliary obstruction.
+Indications for bile acid sequestrants do not include patients with complete biliary obstruction.
 If used chronically, it has correlations with bleeding problems in high doses, which is preventable by using oral vitamin K therapy.
 Bile acid sequestrants may also decrease the absorption of many drugs by binding and excretion in the feces when taken concomitantly.
 To avoid interference with the other drugs commonly, thyroxine, digitalis, and warfarin, thiazides, they should be taken 1 hour before or 4 hours after the bile acid sequestrants.
 It can also induce malabsorption of fat-soluble vitamins, and therefore patients with fat-soluble vitamin deficiencies should avoid bile acid sequestrants use.
 If using bile acid sequestrants with fat-soluble vitamins (vitamins A, D, E, and K ) and folic acid, the patient should take the vitamins over 4 hours before.
 Some studies have shown that colestipol can bind T4 in the gut in vitro.
 Theoretically, this binding can disrupt normal T4 reabsorption causing hypothyroidism.
 However, further investigation found that euthyroid patients had normal thyroid levels throughout resin treatment.
 As a precaution, patients taking supplemental thyroid should not take their thyroid medications at the same time as taking bile acid sequestrants.

 Bile acid sequestrants are inappropriate for use in patients with serum triglycerides greater than 300mg/dl or in those who have type III hyperlipoproteinemia since they can exacerbate hypertriglyceridemia and put the patient at risk for pancreatitis.
 Bile acid sequestrants are used with caution in patients with triglyceride levels of 250 to 299 mg/dL with regular monitoring every 4 to 6 weeks after administration, with discontinuation of therapy if triglycerides exceed 400 mg/dL.